 eCrime is any form of Cyberbullying using technology.
 This includes trolling, mobbing, stalking, grooming or any form of abuse down the line.
 Cyberbullying is most certainly on the increase - more and more cases are being reported to our helpline by children and by extremely worried parents.

 Over half of the UK's 12 to 15 year olds have faced some form of bullying, including Cyberbullying over the last year.
 Research by the National Centre for Social Research found that 47% of young people reported being bullied at the age of 14.
 The same study showed that girls are more likely to be bullied, than boys, in that same age group.

 We are focusing on this very serious issue and we are working closely with The Police, Facebook and other IT service providers, to work towards eliminating this unacceptable behavior.
-If you are a parent, take positive steps to protect your child when s/he uses a mobile phone or the computer.
+If you are a parent, take positive steps to protect your child when he or she uses a mobile phone or the computer.
 There is a great deal you can do to safeguard your child.